Tim Higginbottom – your guide and coach for the weekend

 You'll need a head-torch.
 You're far from light pollution here, giving you the chance to experience the special feeling of a night run in the darkness, hopefully with a clear sky of stars twinkling above.

-19.30: You return to the camp for hot shower and your first dinner together, before retiring to your tent for the night.
+19.30: You return to the accommodation for hot shower and your first dinner together, before retiring to your room for the night.

-Day 2: Trail running in the Berwyn hills and running workshop with Tim Higginbottom
+Day 2: Trail running in the hills and running workshop

-08:00: Breakfast together in the gathering tent.
-Your guide, Tim Higginbottom, will outline the day ahead.
+08:00: Breakfast together in the dining room tent.
+Your guide will outline the day ahead.

 10:00: Your first major run of the weekend.
-Tim will guide you for a longer trail run into the beautifully scenic yet surprisingly little-visited Berwyn hills.
+Your guide will take you for a longer trail run into the beautiful Gwydir Forest.

 The focus today is both on enjoyment and on improving your technique.
-During the run, Tim will be able to observe you and offer personalised tips and advice on running more efficiently and maximising your capabilities.
+During the run, your guide will be able to observe you and offer personalised tips and advice on running more efficiently and maximising your capabilities.

-It's not a race – the speed of the run will be tailored to the slowest in the group – but everyone will have an equal chance to benefit both from Tim’s expertise and experience and from the knowledge and cameraderie of the group.
+It's not a race – the speed of the run will be tailored to the slowest in the group – but everyone will have an equal chance to benefit both from your guide's expertise and experience and from the knowledge and cameraderie of the group.

 You’ll need to be able to keep running for around 2 hours.

-13:00: Lunch back at the camp and some feedback on the run from Tim Higginbottom.
+13:00: Lunch back at the accommodation and some feedback on the run from your tour leader.

-14:00: The second half of the day will be a workshop led by Tim with the focus on producing an effective training plan to suit you and identifying the particular areas you as a runner need to work on and how to improve.
+14:00: The second half of the day will be a workshop with the focus on producing an effective training plan to suit you and identifying the particular areas you as a runner need to work on and how to improve.

 As part of the workshop, it's time for yoga!
-Led by Poppy Backshall, a professional yoga instructor and enthusiastic trail runner, the yoga session will focus on breathing and how this relates to the movement of your body.
+Led by a professional yoga instructor, the yoga session will focus on breathing and how this relates to the movement of your body.

 Breathing is one area runners can benefit enormously from focusing on, making a real difference to the efficiency of your running and extending your capabilities.
 The message will be: Run Relaxed, Run Longer.

 18:00 It's been a full day!
-Time to relax and socialise, with dinner around the campfire, hot chocolate and marsh mallows.
+Time to relax and socialise over dinner.
+Curl up around the fire for a cosy evening!

 Day 3: Sunrise run and departure